 5In the Conditions section, select a user group, an operator, and a value.

-6You can choose from the list of known user groups in IDMC, if those are the same used in your cloud data platform, or you can add a user group as a custom value.
-If you add a custom value, enter the name of the Snowflake role or the Databricks account group to which the permissions will be granted.
+6You can choose from the list of known user groups in IDMC if those are the same user groups used in your cloud data platform, or you can add a user group as a custom value.
+If you add a custom value, enter the name of the role or the account group to which the permissions will be granted.

-Note: Snowflake role names are case sensitive.
-Databricks group names are not case sensitive.
-If the rule will reference both Snowflake and Databricks assets, treat the group name as case sensitive.
+Note: Some catalog sources like Snowflake have case-sensitive role names.
+If the rule references Snowflake and another cloud data platform's assets, treat the role name or group name as case sensitive.

 7Optionally, click the plus sign again to add another user group.